AswinACSE/CSS/CSS-README.md

              }
         </style>
 ----------
-=>To set the font family of an Element:
+=>To set the font family of an Element
-     -> It can set which font in element should use by  using the font family property.
    <style>
        p{
            font-size:16px;